 While cooking the Boxtys you may need to adjust the temperature throughout to maintain a medium high heat that will result in a golden brown Boxty.
 If your Boxtys start looking too dark, just turn it down a little.
 If they are not getting nice and brown feel free to turn it up.

-Check out other St. Patrick's Day Recipes from The Jam Jar Kitchen!
+Check out other St. Patrick's Day Recipes !

 The Jam Jar KitchenÂ is aÂ participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn income by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.